 Oxford is highly fortunate to have had the support of a number of leading Japanese organisations in setting up some of its cutting edge research centres.
 Nissan supported the creation of the Nissan Institute of Japanese Studies; Nomura, a large Japanese multinational organisation, support the Nomura Centre for Mathematical Finance which was established in 2001; and the Uehiro Foundation on Ethics and Education in Tokyo supports the Oxford Uehiro Centre for Practical Ethics set up in 2002 in the Department of Philosophy.

 Today there are more than 100 Japanese nationals enrolled as students at Oxford University.
-The majority are full-time graduate students, and of these over half are studying courses in the social sciences.
+The majority are graduate students, and of these more than half are studying courses in the social sciences.

 The Oxford University Japanese Society (OUJS) is a student run society which aims to introduce and promote the enjoyment of Japanese culture and provide an interface between Japanese students in Oxford and those with an interest in Japan.
 The society runs social and cultural events relating to Japan, in addition to providing Japanese language classes for its members.